pkErbynn/learn-web-technologies/presentations and labs/Module 2 - Intro to Db with Postgres/Databases with Postgres.md

     ```
 * Show only the first names and emails of all student.
 * Show only the first names and emails of the first three students.
-* Show a student with a particular first name using WHERE clause.
+* Show a student with a particular first name using the WHERE clause.